Pinhole® Gum Recession Surgery (PST) For Receding Gums

 Pinhole developer Dr John Chao discuss the technique on "The Dr. Steve Show":

-Why consider the Pinhole Gum Recession Procedure?
+Why consider the Pinhole Gum Recession Surgery?

 Apart from the benefits mentioned above, when used in combination with other restorative treatments such as dental implants, a patient’s mouth can in some cases be completely restored to a state as close as possible to the natural, original beauty and function of healthy teeth and gums.

-I have recession around my dental implant, bridge or crown.
+I have recession around my dental implant, bridge, or crown.
 Can the pinhole technique work for me?

 What happens if I ignore my gum recession?